 Here are just a few of the companies recommended by the New Orleans visitor’s center.
 Pedicabs are more popular in the French Quarter and can be more expensive than standard taxis.
 You can pick one up in touristy areas like the French Market or Jackson Square.

 Getting from one side of town to the other is easy by NORTA, which includes both buses and streetcar lines.
-There are three streetcar lines which run down St. Charles Avenue, Canal Street and on the Riverfront, which costs $1.25 each way and you must have exact change.
+Three streetcar lines run down St. Charles Avenue, Canal Street, and on the Riverfront, which costs $1.25 each way, and you must have exact change.

 Buses run all over the city and cost the same amount.
 The Jazzy Pass is the best way to pay for both buses and streetcars at $3 per day.
 There are also ferries that link up to go between Canal Street and Algiers for $2 each way.